The path to being a good wife may not look the way you think it should but it is within your ability to choose.

 There are a lot of theories about how to be a good wife.
 Some are distorted interpretations of one religious doctrine or another.
 Some are tradition handed down for generations without any rhyme or reason (or for reasons that have long been forgotten).
 The best way to be a good wife is to be a good you.

 - Focus on you – when it comes to change.
-Being a good wife means that you have to work hard to correct negative patterns and habits in YOUR life (I was EXTREMELY sarcastic when I first got married – often to the point of hurting others.
+Becoming a good wife means having to work hard to correct negative patterns and habits in YOUR life (I was EXTREMELY sarcastic when I first got married – often to the point of hurting others.
 I have had to learn that words do hurt).

 - Focus on him – when it comes to needs and wants.
 If you will put others first (but not to the detriment of your health) with a joyful heart then you will see a drastic change in the world around you.
 Sometimes being a good wife means sacrificing a little of you for him (and them when children come along).